vernemq/vernemq/README.md

 ### Building VerneMQ

-Note: VerneMQ is compatible with Erlang/OTP 19, 20 and 21 and one of
+Note: VerneMQ requires Erlang/OTP 21.2 or newer.
-these versions is requred to be installed on your system.

 Assuming you have a working Erlang installation, building VerneMQ should be as simple as: